Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

     yarn add amplitude-js
     ```

-After you've installed the SDK, import `amplitude` into your project:
+After you've installed the SDK, import `amplitude` into your project.

 ```js
 import amplitude from 'amplitude-js';